 When launched, LabHelper displays a splash-screen, like the example below. |

-If you launched LabHelper by double-clicking a setup file, you will see the splash-screen window and the speed test.
+If you launched LabHelper by double-clicking a setup file, you will briefly see the splash-screen window.
 What happens after that depends on whether automatic A-D converter connection is enabled: if it is, the program will attempt to connect to the converter; if not, you will be asked to select a converter (below).

-If you have not enabled automatic A-D converter connection and you didn't launch via a setup file, the splash-screen will time out after a few seconds and a system speed test will run.
+If you have not enabled automatic A-D converter connection and you didn't launch via a setup file, the splash-screen will time out after a few seconds.
 Then you will be asked to select an A-D converter (below).
-You can go directly to the speed test by clicking on the splash-screen window.
+You can go bypass the time-out interval by clicking on the splash-screen window.

 The 'test mode' option lets you run the program with a simulated A-D device.
 Note the rightmost button, here 'DataTaker DT800', which shows either the default Sable UI2, or the last A-D converter you used (see below).
 If you click this button or the 'Test Mode' button, the program will skip the next section.